TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Resources
-  Contains the subfolders :code:`Public/` and :code:`Private/`, which contain resources, possibly in further subfolders, e.g.
-  :code:`Templates/`, :code:`Css/`, :code:`Language/`, :code:`Images/`
+  Contains the subfolders :code:`Public/` and :code:`Private/`, which contain resources, possibly in further subfolders, for example :code:`Templates/`, :code:`Css/`, :code:`Language/`, :code:`Images/`
   or :code:`JavaScript/`.
 This is also the directory for non–TYPO3 files supplied with the extension.
 TYPO3 is licensed under GPL version 2 or any later version.